-Farm internships are available to those that are interested in working in exchange for education, food, and an awesome place to stay.
+We also offer farm internships that are available to those that are interested in helping out in exchange for education, food, and an awesome place to stay.
 (See our "Internships" section for details)

 See you in 2014?!